mcharouk/aws/Certification/machinelearning.md

       * SHAP calculates the contribution of each feature to the model's prediction, providing a local explanation for individual predictions
     * metrics on dataset bias (data quality)
     * metrics on model bias on some specific groups (race, gender, etc...)

+## SageMaker TensorBoard

+* TensorBoard is a visualization toolkit for machine learning experimentation.
+It's part of the TensorFlow ecosystem but can be used with other frameworks like PyTorch.
+It helps you track and visualize metrics like loss and accuracy, visualize model graphs, examine weight distributions, and much more.
+It's crucial for understanding and debugging your training process
+* This service bridges the gap between SageMaker and TensorBoard.
+Instead of having to manually set up and manage TensorBoard instances, SageMaker TensorBoard provides a managed environment

+# Explainability

+* Shapley values focus on feature attribution
+* PDPs (Partial Dependency Plots) illustrate how the predicted target response changes as a function of one particular input feature of interest

+# SageMaker Deployment options

+## Deployment modes

+* Multi model deployment
+    * A/B testing
+    * intelligently route requests to a specific model
+    * Dynamic model loading to save costs
+    * Multi tenant applications when each customer needs their own unique model
+* Multi container deployment
+  * there is a pipeline that includes pre processing and post processing between inference step.
+  * complex workflows : container can be used to split the workflow in small parts.

+## Infrastructure

+### Containers

+* can use a Sagemaker managed container
+  * no code to handle inbound and outbound requests
+* can use own inference code
+  * can extend Sagemaker managed container to inherit all the libraries and dependencies
+  * can BYOC

+### Instance types

+* Training
+  * CPU -> small to medium sized models
+  * GPU -> good choice for **training** bigger models
+  * Trainium
+    * More cost effective than GPU
+    * More limited availability
+* Inferentia
+  * Can be more cost-effective than GPU instances
+  * not all models can work on them, limited framework support
+  * for deep learning applications

+# Catastrophic forgetting

+* it can happen on incremental training.
+* incremental training is the ability to fine tune an existing model to adapt it to new tasks
+  * for example a model knows how to recognize cats
+  * we want to train the model so that it can recognize cats and dogs without having to retrain the cat recognition capability.
+  * the main risk is that the model changes its weights and forgets how to recognize cats
+* Different techniques to avoid it
+  * Regularization
+    * **Elastic Weight Consolidation (EWC)**: assign different importance to the model parameters based on their relevance to the previous tasks, preventing the model from forgetting the important parameters
+    * **Synaptic Intelligence** : tracks the importance of each parameter during training and uses this information to selectively update the parameters, reducing catastrophic forgetting
+  * Replay-based methods
+    * **Experience Replay** : stores a small subset of the data from previous tasks and replays it during the training of the current task.
+This replaying helps the model maintain the knowledge acquired from the previous tasks.
+    * **Generative Replay** : No actual data is stored.
+In this method, a generative model synthesizes data from the previous tasks and uses it for training the current task.
+  * Architectural methods
+    * **Progressive Neural Networks** : involves growing the model's capacity as new tasks are learned, supporting the model to retain the knowledge from previous tasks without overwriting it.
+    * **Modular Networks** : the model is divided into different modules, where each module is responsible for a specific task.
+This way, the model can retain the knowledge from previous tasks by preserving the corresponding modules.
+  * Rehearsal based methods
+    * **Gradient Episodic Memory** : stores a small subset of the data from previous tasks and interleaves it with the data for the current task during training.
+This helps the model maintain the knowledge from the previous tasks.
+    * **Exemplar Replay** stores a small set of representative examples from the previous tasks and uses them during the training of the current task.

+# Drift types

+* Data quality drift : Production data differs than training data
+* Model quality drift : predicted labels differ from actual ground truth
+* Bias drift
+  * Training data too small or not representative
+  * Training data has societal assumptions
+  * Some important feature have been neglected in training
+  * Real world data has changed since last training
+* Feature attribution drift : contribution of individual features on prediction differs from the baseline

+# SageMaker Model Monitor

+* Monitor continuously or at some frequency
+* Monitors the model and the data
+* Integrates with
+  * Cloudwatch (metrics & logs)
+  * Eventbridge
+  * Cloudtrail
+  * Sagemaker Clarify

+* Monitor data drift
+  * gets a baseline of data used to train the model
+  * Calculates stats on the dataset, and monitor a drift with incoming new data
+  * generates a report (on S3)

+* The steps to use it
+  * generate a data capture on endpoint, to capture predicted data in production
+  * generate a baseline.
+It's a batch that runs on the training dataset.
+Two files will be provided as output
+    * constraints.json
+    * statistics.json
+  * constraints can be adjusted depending on the use case
+  * schedule data quality monitoring jobs
+  * Configure integration with cloudwatch.
+Define the alarm thresholds to raise an alert on SNS.
+  * Interpret results.
+A file named constraint_violations.json will be generated by the job

+* Monitor model drifts
+  * looks like data drift
+  * Baseline job still here calculated from the prediction of a validation dataset.
+Baseline metrics differs with model type (binary, multiclass, regression)
+  * One key difference is the integration of human in the loop process, to provide ground truth labels.
+Labels must be provided in SageMaker Ground Truth labels format.
+So it's possible to use another service than Groundtruth to provide the labels, if we transform the labels in this format.
+  * Merge groundtruth labels with prediced labels.
+A merged file is produced
+  * Violation are sent to S3 and can integrate with Cloudwatch metrics.

+* Feature attribution drift
+  * looks like data drift
+  * create a SHAP in the baseline job
+  * Clarify is used to compute SHAP and compare with the baseline to detect a drift

+* SageMaker Clarify can help to understand why a model has drifted by providing insights about the distribution of data, or features attribution of the model.
+* on post training data, you can declare a facet, and compare drift on each facet.
+* on pre training data, you can identify source of bias

+# SageMaker Model Dashboard

+  * single pane of glass to monitor the model
+    * Alerts
+    * model card's risk rating (measures business impact of the model's predictions)
+    * Endpoint performance (infrastructure)
+    * most recent batch transform job
+    * Model lineage graph (pipeline from data preparation to inference)
+    * links to model details

+# SageMaker Lineage Tracking

+  * helps to track on which data has the model being trained, and on which endpoint it has been deployed.
+  * can be used to quickly identify the bad dataset and the impacted endpoints.

+# SageMaker Inference Recommender

+* Inference recommendations
+  * It can launch a load test based on your data to recommend a type of infra (45 min. duration)
+  * Inferentia, GPU/CPU, etc...
+* Endpoint recommendations
+  * Based on a custom load test.
+Specify custom traffic pattern, requirements for latency and throughput (2 hrs. duration)
+  * Return the same result format that inference recommendation, but more customized on the business needs.
+* Provide a list of recommended instances
+* Can also use Compute Optimizer

+# Capacity Blocks for ML

+* Reserve highly sought-after GPU instances on a future date
+* Instances are placed close together inside EC2 UltraClusters, for low-latency, petabit-scale, nonblocking networking
+* pay only for the amount of time needed
+* good for training jobs of experimentation

+# ML Savings plan

+* SageMaker Saving plans : SageMaker training jobs, hosted models, and batch transform jobs.
+* Machine Learning Services Savings Plan : covers managed ML services (rekognition, transcribe, translate, etc..)